 Years of Experience

-Respondents who have been working for five to nine years tend to make $28.00.
-When we consider tenure, a substantial portion of employees (45 percent) have been working for one to four years and make about $26.00 per hour.
+Respondents who have been working for five to nine years make $28.49 per hour on average.
+The largest slice of the Cedars-Sinai Medical Center workforce (34 percent) has been working for one to four years and earns, on average, $22.30 per hour.

 Certifications and Degrees

-The highest-paying skill to have may be Cardiology; employees who claim proficiency also report a higher average salary of $43.57.
-Telemetry is a popular skill in the Cedars-Sinai Medical Center workforce; one-seventh of those surveyed report putting it to use in their jobs.
-Medicine / Surgery, Data Analysis, and Acute Care were also reported by many survey participants.
+In this position, it pays to have Operating Room / OR in your toolkit; employees who claim proficiency enjoy a higher median salary of around $47.38 per hour.
+Data Analysis is a popular skill in the Cedars-Sinai Medical Center workforce; nearly one in ten of those surveyed report putting it to use in their jobs.
+Medicine / Surgery, Microsoft Excel, and Acute Care were also reported by many survey participants.

 Benefits and Perks

-Cedars-Sinai Medical Center rewards its employees with paid time off, and a majority of workers report compensation for sick days and vacation time.
-Workers wishing to put aside retirement money are in luck; Cedars-Sinai Medical Center sponsors various plans such as a 403(b) plan and a 401(k) plan.
-Health insurance comes as part of the deal for almost all workers, and a solid majority of workers report receiving dental coverage as well.
-Perks also include life insurance, tuition reimbursement, and defined contribution (dc) retirement plan.
+The benefits packages at Cedars-Sinai Medical Center can sometimes lack paid time off; half of employees get paid vacation days, and 37 percent receive paid sick leave.
+Quite a few retirement plans are on offer at Cedars-Sinai Medical Center, including a 403(b) plan and a 401(k) plan.
+Health insurance comes as part of the deal for almost all workers, and a large number of workers report receiving dental coverage as well.
+Some other perks are tuition reimbursement, life insurance, and defined contribution (dc) retirement plan.